Torbay: Railway

 A new station at Edginswell was planned to open in December 2018 as part of the proposed Devon Metro but lack of funding prevented construction.
 Approval of planning permission expired November 2019, but a new application for funding was made in June 2020 for a new design incorporating lifts instead of ramps.
-If government funding is approved a new planning application would be made.
+If government funding is approved, a new planning application would be made.
 The station was awarded £7.8m from the New Stations Fund in November 2020.

 Notable people

-Famous former residents of Torbay include authors Agatha Christie (who set many of her novels in a thinly disguised version of the borough), Charles Kingsley, Edmund Gosse and Rudyard Kipling; Peter Cook, comic (half of a famous comedy team with Dudley Moore); the industrialist and architect of the nearby Atmospheric railway, Isambard Kingdom Brunel; prog-rock band Wishbone Ash; supermodel Lily Cole; and comedian Jim Davidson.
-Former tennis player Sue Barker originates from the area.